 - Flour ( I use whole wheat, but you can use white or rye as well) we will get into the types of flour later

-- Water- filtered water is best, however you can use tap water.
+- Water- filtered water is best, however, you can use tap water.
 If your water has chlorine. you may want to use bottled or filtered water.
 I use the Berkey Water Filter and love it!

 - Something to stir with

 Sourdough Starter Feeding Schedule